 - Why did Fast Track, or something like it, become necessary only after trade negotiations were moving on from tariffs to negotiating non-tariff measures? - Once a trade agreement is negotiated and accepted, does it automatically become part of the law of the participating countries? - What are the four requirements of the Fast Track procedure that was first approved by Congress?
 Under what President was this done?

-Questions on Turton, "...
-Asia manufacturers sweat"
+Questions on Economist, "Trade Mission: Taking Stock..."